mehrdad-dev/Jami/README.md

 <br/>

 ## ➤ What is Jami?
-Jami is a simple cross platform GUI for play some musical instrument.
+Jami is a simple cross-platform GUI for playing some musical instruments.
 </br>
 <br/>
 ✌️ Now you can see Jami in: [fyne apps list](https://apps.fyne.io/)